alexmcmanus/appsync-resolverscript/README.md

 ```

 `request` can be a primitive or object that will be stringified, a Velocity fragment, or a
 function that returns any of the above.
-It returns a builder object that can be used to
+Multiple arguments are concatenated.
+It returns a
-chain the response template.
+builder object that can be used to chain the response template.

 Note that if you return a raw string as your template definition, it will be stringified to JSON.
 E.g.